Working With Seasonal Affective Disorder or SAD

 As a manager, it's important to realize that SAD is a serious condition that can wreak havoc on people's lives.

-1. Look at His Work Environment
+1. Look at the Work Environment

 Natural light can greatly help reduce the symptoms of SAD, so start by taking a look at your team member's workspace.
-Can you move his desk closer to a window, or another source of natural light?
+Can you move their desk closer to a window, or another source of natural light?
 You could also encourage people to take breaks outside to get some fresh air and sunlight.

 2. Provide Encouragement